Dual metrics on the boundary of strictly polyhedral hyperbolic 3-manifolds: Introduction

 Gabai-Meyerhoff-Thurson~\cite{GMT} showed that any homeomorphism between closed hyperbolic 3-manifolds is isotopic to an isometry, refining in dimension 3 the well-known Mostow rigidity~\cite{Mos}.
-Due to the rigidity and the dual rigidity of compact convex bodies in $\H^3$, it is interesting to ask if $d$ and $d^*$ determine $g$ up to isotopy, and if all metrics satisfying natural necessary conditions are realizied for some choice of $g$.
+Due to the rigidity and the dual rigidity of convex bodies in $\H^3$, it is interesting to ask if the intrinsic metric or the dual metric of the boundary determine $g$ up to isotopy, and if all metrics satisfying natural necessary conditions are realized for some choice of $g$.
 For the case of smooth strictly convex boundary this was done by Schlenker in~\cite{Sch4}:

-\begin{thm} Let $M$ be as above.
-For every smooth Riemannian metric $d$ on $\partial M$ of Gaussian curvature $>-1$ there exists a unique up to isotopy hyperbolic metric $g$ on $M$ such that $\partial M$ is strictly convex in $g$ and the induced metric on $\partial M$ is $d$. \end{thm}
+\begin{thm} Let $M$ be admissible.
+For every smooth Riemannian metric $d$ on $\partial M$ of Gaussian curvature $>-1$ there exists a unique up to isotopy hyperbolic metric $g$ on $M$ such that $\partial M$ is strictly convex in $g$ and the induced intrinsic metric on $\partial M$ is $d$. \end{thm}

-\begin{dfn} We say that a metric $d^*$ on $\partial M$ is \emph{large for $M$} if the lengths of all closed geodesics in $(\partial M, d^*)$ that are contractible in $M$ are greater than $2\pi$. \end{dfn}
+\begin{dfn} We say that a metric $d$ on $\partial M$ is \emph{large for $M$} if the lengths of all closed geodesics in $(\partial M, d)$ that are contractible in $M$ are greater than $2\pi$. \end{dfn}

-\begin{thm} Let $M$ be as above.
-For every smooth large for $M$ Riemannian metric $d^*$ on $\partial M$ of Gaussian curvature $<1$ there exists a unique up to isotopy hyperbolic metric $g$ on $M$ such that $\partial M$ is strictly convex in $g$ and the induced dual metric on $\partial M$ is $d^*$. \end{thm}
+\begin{thm} Let $M$ be admissible.
+For every smooth large for $M$ Riemannian metric $d$ on $\partial M$ of Gaussian curvature $<1$ there exists a unique up to isotopy hyperbolic metric $g$ on $M$ such that $\partial M$ is strictly convex in $g$ and the induced dual metric on $\partial M$ is $d$. \end{thm}